Q. What is Carry on Touring?

 It could be simple.
 Carry on Touring want to see a pan European EU visa and work permit waiver – a Cultural Passport.
 We believe that this needs to be negotiated urgently.

 A ‘Cultural Passport’ will help all creative artists and professionals carry on touring freely.
 The current impasse needs to be unlocked.
 We believe our ability to carry on touring will only be addressed, in any meaningful sense, via a visa waiver/cultural passport agreement with the EU, which exempts touring performers, creative teams and crews.

 Q. Who is supporting Carry on Touring?

 We have some great supporters.
-See what UK politicians, artists, techs, dancers, performers, musicians & composers and industry are saying.
+See what UK politicians, artists, techs, dancers, performers, musicians & composers, industry and the trade bodies are saying.

 Together we can work it out.

 Following on from our successful UK-EU Summit on Thursday 20th May, we have written to Lord Frost the Brexit Minister, calling for urgent resolution to the post Brexit creative touring crisis.